 - Virginia, 2010: $2,230,000 (verdict against midwife for brachial plexus injuries suffered by child during labor and delivery leading to permanent right arm injury.
 Boy was required to undergo to nerve transfer surgeries)

-- California, 2010: $932,250 (shoulder dystocia injury leading to bracial plexus paralysis/ doctor did not attempt McRoberts or Woods maneuver to dislodge the child's left shoulder.
+- California, 2010: $932,250 (shoulder dystocia injury leading to brachial plexus paralysis/ doctor did not attempt McRoberts or Woods maneuver to dislodge the child's left shoulder.
 Child needed tendon transfer surgery when he was six months old.)

 - Texas, 2010: $1,799,600 (plaintiff claimed doctor pulled down too hard on child's head when while trying to free the shoulder and the nurses applied fundal pressure to the mother, which is exactly what they should not do during a potential shoulder dystocia)

 - New York, 2009: $ 60,939,847 (excessive traction to the child's head during delivery resulting in brachial plexus injury.
-Child also suffered lateral medullary syndrome, a condition that causes impairment of speech and/or the ability to swallow).
+The child also suffered lateral medullary syndrome, a condition that causes impairment of speech and the ability to swallow).

-If you believe that you or your child suffered a brachial plexus injury as the result of medical malpractice, call a malpractice lawyer at at 800-553-8082 or get a free online consultation.
+If you believe that you or your child suffered a brachial plexus injury as the result of medical malpractice, call a malpractice lawyer at 800-553-8082 or get a free online consultation.